okneniz/cliche/Readme.md

 Cliche unify expression by few methods.

 Character classes stored as [range table](https://pkg.go.dev/unicode#RangeTable).
-All expression bellow the same and have them same one node in tree:
+All expression bellow the same and have the same node in tree:
 - `[a-z1-2]`
 - `[1-2a-z]`
 - `[12a-z]`